godamartonaron/GODA_pyPPG/docs/_build/html/_sources/tutorials/PPG_anal.rst.txt

     fs = 100 # the sampling frequency
     start_sig = 0 # the first sample of the signal to be analysed
-    end_sig = -1 # the last sample of the signal to be analysed (here a value of '-1' indicates the last sample) correct = True # whether or not to apply correction to the detected fiducial points filtering = True # whether or not to filter the PPG signal savingfolder = 'temp_dir'
+    end_sig = -1 # the last sample of the signal to be analysed (here a value of '-1' indicates the last sample) savingfolder = 'temp_dir'
     savingformat = 'csv'